aaronshaver/coinbase-google-sheets/README.md

 the same arguments to get it working
     * Note: when troubleshooting, it's handy to do `rm ~/.credentials/sheets.googleapis.com-python-quickstart.json` to start fresh
+3. Update the range_output variable in app.py to the cell(s) you'd like to
+update
 4. python3 app.py --sheet_id=YourSheetId

 (the sheet ID is in the URL in your docs.google.com document -- it'll be after